glacion/fedora-chroot-installation/docs/VM-Install.md

 * Chroot to Our New Installation

-      # ./chroot /mnt
+      # systemd-nspawn -D /mnt

-* Selinux

-    After this installation, the selinux labels are likely to be broken and cause the system to not work properly, to fix this we'll set it to `permissive` until we recreate the labels.
-    Issue this command;

-      (chroot) sed -i 's/=enforcing/=permissive/g' /etc/sysconfig/selinux

-* Check Internet Connection in Chroot

-    If `ping google.com` fails but `ping 8.8.8.8` works, you need to get the `/etc/resolv.conf` from the host manually.
-Exit the chroot, run

-      # touch /mnt/etc/resolv.conf
-      # mount -o bind /etc/resolv.conf /mnt/etc/resolv.conf

-    and chroot back in.

 * Create a new user and give it a password

       (chroot) useradd -c "YOUR_FULL_NAME" -m -g users -G wheel -s /bin/bash YOUR_USERNAME (chroot) passwd YOUR_USERNAME

+* Exit and boot the system as a container

+      # systemd-nspawn -bD /mnt

+    Login with the credentials you just created.

+* Selinux

+    To recreate the SELinux Labels issue this command, omitting to do this causes selinux to fail most of the system's capabilities.

+      fixfiles -F onboot

 ## Cleanup

 Even though the system we installed is pretty minimal, there's always more room to clean up.